focustense/easymod/NPC Bundler/Backlog.md

 - Filter NPCs by Plugin, EditorID, etc. (type to search)
 - Auto-save/auto-load profiles
 - Preserve profile state on tab change (sort, filter, scroll position, etc.)
+- De-wiggify
+  - High Poly NPC Overhauls seem to use bald hair with wigs
+  - May be able to "fix" this with mesh manipulation alone, i.e. no CK